 Jeffrey Veregge

 “My origins are not supernatural, nor have they been enhanced by radioactive spiders.
-I am simply a Native American artist and writer whose creative mantra in best summed up with a word from my tribe’s own language as: “taʔčaʔx̣ʷéʔtəŋ”, which means “get into trouble”.
+I am simply a Native American artist and writer whose creative mantra is best summed up with a word from my tribe’s own language as: “taʔčaʔx̣ʷéʔtəŋ”, which means “get into trouble.”
 A member of the Port Gamble S’Klallam Tribe, I was raised and spent a majority of my life on our reservation known locally as Little Boston, which is located near Kingston, Washington.
 Although I am enrolled there, I am also both of Suquamish and Duwamish tribal ancestry.

 Learn more about the artist with these articles: